 - Jane McCosker, Master of Diplomacy/Master of Laws (International Law) graduate.
 Read more >>

-- Political and economic risk analysis within government, private sector and international organisations.
+- political and economic risk analysis within the government and private sector

-This degree equips future leaders of both diplomatic and legal practice with knowledge and skills – such as critical analysis, strategic thinking and cross-cultural communication – to succeed in a changing geo-political world.
+This degree will provide you with diplomatic and legal practice, alongside skills such as critical analysis, strategic thinking and cross-cultural communication – all of which are required to succeed in a changing geo-political world.

-You will be taught by internationally recognised scholars from both The Australian National University (ANU) College of Law and the Asia-Pacific College of Diplomacy.
-You will also learn from senior diplomatic and international legal practitioners with a specific focus on transnational diplomacy, roles of non-state actors, negotiation and conflict resolution, international law principles and more.
+You’ll be taught by internationally-recognised scholars from both ANU College of Law and Asia-Pacific College of Diplomacy.
+You’ll also learn from senior diplomatic and international legal practitioners.
+Some of the areas our academics have a particular interest in include transnational diplomacy, roles of non-state actors, negotiation and conflict resolution, and international law principles.

-ANU is ranked #1 in Australia and globally #10 for Politics and International Studies and #15 for Law (QS World Rankings by Subject 2019/20).
+ANU is ranked first in Australia and eleventh globally for politics, and in the top 25 for law (QS World Rankings by Subject, 2022).